Kurento/kurento/source/tutorials/java/tutorial-rtp-receiver.rst

       git checkout |VERSION_TUTORIAL_JAVA|
       mvn -U clean spring-boot:run -Dkms.url=ws://localhost:8888/kurento

-3. Open the demo page with a WebRTC-compliant browser (Chrome, Firefox): https://localhost:8443/
+4. Open the demo page with a WebRTC-compliant browser (Chrome, Firefox): https://localhost:8443/
-4. Click on *Start* to begin the demo.
+5. Click on *Start* to begin the demo.
-5. Copy the KMS **IP** and **Port** values to the external streaming program.
+6. Copy the KMS **IP** and **Port** values to the external streaming program.
-6. As soon as the external streaming program starts sending RTP packets to the IP and Port where KMS is listening for incoming data, the video should appear in the page.
+7. As soon as the external streaming program starts sending RTP packets to the IP and Port where KMS is listening for incoming data, the video should appear in the page.
-7. Click on *Stop* to finish the demo.
+8. Click on *Stop* to finish the demo.

 Understanding this example
 ==========================

 To implement this behavior we have to create a :term:`Media Pipeline`, composed of an **RtpEndpoint** and a **WebRtcEndpoint**.
-The former acts as an RTP receiver, and the later is used to show the incoming video in the demo page.
+The former acts as an RTP receiver, and the later is used to show the video in the demo page.

 This is a web application, and therefore it follows a client-server architecture.
 At the client-side, the logic is implemented in **JavaScript**.
 At the server-side, we use a Spring-Boot based server application consuming the **Kurento Java Client** API, to control **Kurento Media Server** capabilities.
 All in all, the high level architecture of this demo is three-tier.